-A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative risk-free rates (referred to as 'IBOR' reform).
-The Bank has exposures to IBORs on its financial instruments that it continues to replace or reform as part of these market-wide initiatives.
-The Bank's main IBOR exposure at 31 December 2020 was indexed to sterling LIBOR and US dollar LIBOR.
-Amendments to financial instruments with contractual terms indexed to sterling LIBOR such that they incorporate new benchmark rates were completed by 31 December 2021.
+A fundamental reform of major interest rate benchmarks continues to be undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative risk-free rates (referred to as 'IBOR' reform).
 The USD LIBOR is due to be discontinued by June 2023 for which the Group ALCO will oversee.